Marianne Driessen

 Marianne Driessen: from retiree to 'gender rebel'

-Marianne Driessen of the Gender Rebels think tank interviewed about her volunteer work.
+Marianne Driessen of the Gender Rebels think tank on her voluntary work.
 Interview by Miranda de Vries in the online magazine Pensioen in Zicht.

 by Miranda de Vries

-I asked Marianne for an interview after I read the book Gender Rebels (critical stories for brave girls).
-Together with Sybilla Claus, Marianne was part of the think tank of the book.
-She wrote a number of chapters herself.
-Alongside contributions from other prominent names such as Ayaan Hirsi Ali, Jolanda Withuis, and Liesbeth Woertman.
+I asked Marianne for an interview after I had read the book Gender Rebels (critical stories for brave girls).
+Together with Sybilla Claus, Marianne was part of the think tank behind the book.
+She also wrote a number of chapters herself, alongside contributions from such prominent names as Ayaan Hirsi Ali, Jolande Withuis and Liesbeth Woertman.

-How did you get involved in writing this book?
+How did you become involved in writing this book?

 Older women

-Marianne: "I truly stand for inclusion.
-If there is any group that is discriminated against, it is the group of older women.
-Germaine Greer once said about how discrimination feels: 'Try to be an old woman.'
-Things like that make my feminist heart beat faster."
+Marianne: 'I genuinely believe in inclusion.
+If there is one group that is discriminated against, it is the group of older women.
+Germaine Greer once said, on what discrimination feels like: "Try being an old woman."
+That sort of remark makes my feminist heart beat faster.'

 Over Marianne